ncats/epi4GARD/EpiExtract4GARD/NER/README.md

 # Named Entity Recognition
 This code was adapted from the [Pytorch implementation of BioBERT](https://github.com/dmis-lab/biobert-pytorch) created by DMIS Lab.
-Every file except *preprocess.py* was modified.

 Before training, please run `./preprocess.sh` to preprocess the datasets.